 The Union agrees to work with the Chief Human Resources Officer of each individual College to ensure that the language of Article 7 is enforced and not abused.

-The parties' Side Letter Agreement on union business performed by Chief Stewards for Company Relies Officers is attached basets as Agreedic R.
+The parties' Side Letter Agreement on union business performed by Chief Stewards for Campus Police Officers is attached hereto as Appendix P.